segment-boneyard/s3-dynamo-lambda/Readme.md

 ![](https://cloudup.com/cSdeplmW4Vs+)

 And, that's it.
 You're done!
-A totally hosted analytics pipeline.
+A totally hosted analytics pipeline, updated every hour, on the hour.
 Query away my friend!

 ## The Lambda function